DarrellMou/COMP2511-Object-Oriented-Design-Programming-Project/src/assumptions.md

 Movement order

-- Character moves first.
+- Character moves first, then merc, then zombie toast, then spider.
-- If character moves into boulder, then the boulder will move, then character, then merc, then spider, then zombie toast
+- If character moves into boulder, then the boulder will move, then character.
+-  then merc, then spider, then zombie toast

 Iteration 2